RetroPie/RetroPie-Docs/docs/First-Installation.md

 Congratulations!
 You have discovered the wonderful world of RetroPie- your entire childhood is within reach!
 RetroPie is a combination of multiple projects including [RetroArch](http://www.libretro.com), [EmulationStation](http://www.emulationstation.org), and many others.

 This page is for people just getting started on RetroPie.
 The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Raspberry Pi OS - this is the method described in the following guide.
-Alternatively, advanced users can install RetroPie manually [**HERE**](Manual-Installation).
+Alternatively, advanced users can install RetroPie [manually](Manual-Installation).

 This guide will give you the very basics to get you up and running from a blank SD card to first boot into EmulationStation.